dustinpfister/blog_posts/_posts/js-math-max-min.md

 layout: post
 categories: js
 id: 595
-updated: 2020-01-23 18:23:40
+updated: 2020-01-23 18:26:09
-version: 1.1
+version: 1.2
 ---

 In Core javaScript there is the Math max and Math min methods that can be used to find the highest and lowest numbers in a set of numbers.
+The methods work by passing the set of numbers as arguments, but it is also possible to use an array by making use of the apply function prototype method.

 <!-- more -->